Jump To Section

 A large eggshell weighs approximately 10 oz.
-While it’s standard practice for the USDA to include the eggshell weight in an egg’s overall net weight, recipes do not, as chefs do not use the eggshell when cooking or baking.
-Account for this in your measurements while baking.
+While it’s standard practice for the USDA to count it in an egg’s overall net weight, cooking and baking recipes do not include eggshell weight, as chefs do not use shells.
+Keep this in mind when doing your baking measurements.

 What’s the Difference in Size Between Egg Yolks and Egg Whites?

-While egg yolks are significantly heavier (and more caloric) than egg whites, the egg yolk accounts for less of the egg’s overall volume.
-It contains all of the egg’s fat and most of the vitamins, while the egg white, also called the albumen, contains most of the protein and important nutrients.
+While egg yolks are significantly heavier (and more caloric) than egg whites, the egg white accounts for most of the egg’s overall volume.
+Egg yolks contains all of the egg’s fat and most of the vitamins, while the egg white, also called the albumen, contains most of the protein.

-Recipes can call for eggs, yolks alone, and/or egg whites alone, so you need to know the breakdown of yolk and white per egg.
+Recipes may call for eggs, yolks alone, and/or egg whites alone.
+Below is a breakdown of yolk and white measurements per egg.

 Egg Size Substitutions Chart

 James Beard Award-winning pastry chef Dominique Ansel teaches his essential techniques for making delicious pastries and desserts in his first-ever online class.View Class

 If you don’t have eggs in the size that a recipe calls for, don’t worry: egg size conversions are here to help.
 When a recipe calls for just one or two eggs, feel free to substitute any size.
 For larger quantities, follow these substitution guidelines: